-IBM nears deal to acquire cyber security company Red Hat: sources
+IBM nears deal to acquire software company Red Hat: sources

-(Reuters) - IBM Corp (IBM.N) is nearing deal to acquire software company Red Hat Inc (RHT.N) in a deal that could exceed $30 billion and allow it to expand its cyber security offerings, people familiar with the matter said on Sunday.
+(Reuters) - IBM Corp (IBM.N) is nearing an agreement to acquire software company Red Hat Inc (RHT.N) in a deal that could exceed $30 billion and help diversify its business away from technology hardware and consulting, people familiar with the matter said on Sunday.

 The deal would be by far IBM’s biggest acquisition.
-The move underscores IBM CEO Ginni Rometty’s efforts to expand the company’s subscription-based technology offerings and diversify it business beyond software sales and mainframe servers, which have faced sluggish growth.
+It underscores IBM CEO Ginni Rometty’s efforts to expand the company’s subscription-based software offerings, as it faces slowing software sales and waning demand for mainframe servers.

 An agreement between IBM and Red Hat is expected to be announced later on Sunday, the sources said, asking not to be identified because the matter is confidential.
 IBM and Red Hat did not immediately respond to requests for comment.